muratk5n/thirdwave/en/README.md

 ---

-An analyst said it is actually Russia who is moving slow in terms of space, they want to cause losses in UKR troop numbers..

----

 Trains based on elecricity seem wasteful to me, based on crappy tech, not to mention unsafe..
 Extremely high-voltage is required to transmit that power.
 Why bother when one car of a train can carry the fuel for